ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/migrating-to-beta.md

 **JavaScript API**

 We made some syntax updates on the Email API to make it even more intuitive.
-This means that now all services follow the same syntax flow for JavaScript (`WeDeploy.serviceType('service-project.wedeploy.io').method()`).
+This means that now all services follow the same syntax flow for JavaScript.

 1. Instead of declaring your email endpoint with _.url()_, you now use _.email()_.
 2. You now no longer need to add _/emails_ to the end of your URL.